JonasGreim/leaflet-map-project/README.md

 ### Credits
 - Jiacheng Lang & Jonas Greim
-- University course: "Computational Spatial Humanities" at the University of Leipzig
+- The university course "Computational Spatial Humanities," taught by Dr. Thomas Efer at the University of Leipzig